 I’m a huge fan of powder foundations – they’ve been a staple in my everyday makeup routine ever since I first discovered Everyday Minerals’ base powders.
 I’ve tried a few different brands since then, but continue to go back to theirs for the lightweight feel, buildable coverage, and natural-looking finish.

-Lately though, lilah b.’s Flawless Finish Foundation has been weaseling it’s way into my routine more and more.
-If you follow my blog, you may have spotted a few reviews of her products over the past months – it’s true that I’m becoming quite obsessed with the brand!
-I love her emphasis on natural beauty and creating sheer, buildable, multi-use formulas that enhance rather than cover up.
+Lately though, lilah b.’s Flawless Finish Foundation has been weaseling its way into my routine more and more.
+If you follow my blog, you may have spotted a few reviews of their products over the past months – it’s true that I’m becoming quite obsessed with the brand!
+I love their emphasis on natural beauty and creating sheer, buildable, multi-use formulas that enhance rather than cover up.

 “lilah b. embodies the philosophy of ‘With less, you are more’ with their streamlined multipurpose collection of color.
 Simplify your beauty routine with their healthy, good-for-you formulations and achieve a finished, flawless look with fewer products.”

-The same goes for her powder foundation.
+The same goes for their powder foundation.
 It’s designed to provide minimal coverage, while enhancing the skin with a gorgeous, satiny finish and a touch of radiance.

 lilah b.
 Flawless Finish Foundation